Free to do, Water play

 Paid entry:

 The aquatic centre includes a 50m outdoor swimming pool, a 25m indoor swimming pool, learn to swim pool managed by Gold Coast City Council, and a hydrotherapy pool.
 There is also a children’s splash zone, and a fully equipped fitness centre with creche.
 The splash zone is well designed, with water fountains, bubbling brooks and a knee deep pool making it great fun for toddlers and primary aged children.
 There are lots of shade umbrellas and seating options throughout the splash zone and around the outside.
-During school holidays they also have an inflatable waterpark set up in the 50m pool for older children.
+During school holidays they often have an inflatable waterpark set up in the 50m pool for older children.

 Featuring a 50m heated outdoor pool and an indoor learn to swim pool, Miami is one of the Gold Coast’s largest aquatic centres.
 The facility offers group fitness classes and birthday parties, and also includes volleyball courts, children’s water play area and tennis courts.